standardhealth/cimpl-doc/docs/cimpl6Reference.md

 ### Mapping Properties

 After the first line, the remainder of the block consists of statements that map CIMPL properties to FHIR elements.
-Each statment begins with a [CIMPL path](#cimpl-paths), followed by the phrase `maps to`, and ending with the target FHIR path.
+Each statement begins with a [CIMPL path](#cimpl-paths), followed by the phrase `maps to`, and ending with the target FHIR path.

 With FHIR as the target output, the right-hand side of the map statement can point to any field on a FHIR resource, including: